 - 22-23/11/21 Kanban Systems Improvement (KMP II) online

-Silke is looking forward to hearing from you to firstname.lastname@example.org if you are interested in the following trainings / workshops
+Silke is looking forward to hearing from you to firstname.lastname@example.org if you are interested in the following training / workshops

-- customized intercultural trainings (see above for specialist areas)
+- customized intercultural training (see above for specialist areas)

 - Okaloa Flowlab Teamflow simulation (in-person and virtual version):